Francesco Flachi: Fiorentina

-Born in Florence, Flachi made his professional debuts with local giants ACF Fiorentina, appearing in ten Serie B games and scoring twice as the 1993–94 season ended in promotion.
+Born in Florence, Flachi made his professional debuts with local giants AC Fiorentina, appearing in ten Serie B games and scoring twice as the 1993–94 season ended in promotion.
 He made his Serie A debut on 4 September 1994, against Cagliari Calcio, in a 2–1 win.

 Flachi would appear rarely for the Viola in the top flight, however, facing stiff competition from the likes of Gabriel Batistuta and Luís Oliveira - only three league games in each of his three last seasons.
-He also served two loans whilst on contract with the club, with A.S.
-Bari and A.C.
-Ancona (both in the second division), scoring an impressive ten goals in only 17 games with the latter.
+He also served two loans whilst on contract with the club, with AS Bari and AC Ancona (both in the second division), scoring an impressive ten goals in only 17 games with the latter.

 Sampdoria

-After leaving his childhood club in the 1999 summer, Flachi moved to U.C.
-Sampdoria, freshly relegated to the second level.
+After leaving his childhood club in the 1999 summer, Flachi moved to UC Sampdoria, freshly relegated to the second level.
 He scored career-bests 17 and 16 goals in his second and third seasons, under manager Luigi Cagni who had succeeded Giampiero Ventura.

 In 2002–03, Flachi netted nine times in 35 games as Samp finally achieved promotion, as champions.
 He became known by the Genovese club fans as "Salvatore della patria" ("Saviour of the homeland" in Italian), and also welcomed his first daughter, Valentina.

 However, Flachi's relationship with new Sampdoria manager Walter Novellino was not ideal, with the pair having numerous arguments on and off the pitch.
 The player paid for his attitude by remaining on the bench in the first half of the 2003–04 campaign.
 As the partnership of Massimo Marazzina and Atsushi Yanagisawa did not click, the manager began playing Flachi and Fabio Bazzani with good results; the team eventually finished in eighth position, with 24 goals between Flachi (11) and Bazzani (13).

 In 2004–05, with 14 goals in 35 appearances, Flachi nearly helped Sampdoria earn UEFA Champions League qualification, with the team finally ranking fifth, with the subsequent return to the UEFA Cup.
 In the following campaign, he continued to display solid performances (again scoring in double digits), this time accompanied by Emiliano Bonazzoli up front; however, the team failed to qualify from the UEFA Cup group stage, and finished 14th in the league (12th after the match-fixing scandal).